Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/terraform-issue-triage.md

 An issue is considered to be an "AVM module issue" if

-- it was opened through the **AVM Module Issue** template in the TFM repository,
+- it was opened through the **AVM Module Issue** template in the Terraform repository,
 - it has the label of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" applied to it, and
 - it is assigned to the "[AVM - Module Issues](https://github.com/orgs/Azure/projects/566)" GitHub project.

-- it was opened through the **AVM Module Issue** template in the Terraform repository,

 {{< hint type=note >}}
 Module issues can only be opened for existing AVM modules.
 Module issues **MUST NOT** be used to file a module proposal.